Economy of Manchester: Employment

 It would appear that Manchester has a high rate of economic inactivity, however Manchester has an above average student population size, where 39.5% of those economically inactive are students vs. the British average of 25.4%.

 Earnings

 Median earnings in pounds for employees living in the area.

 Median earnings in pounds for employees working in area.

 Education

 Business activity

-As the UK economy continues to recover from the downturn experienced in 2008-10, Manchester compares favourably to other geographies.
-It is shown the strongest annual growth in business stock (of 5%) of all the Core Cities.
-The city experienced a relatively sharp increase in the number of business deaths, the largest increase of all the Core Cities, however this was offset by strong growth in new businesses which resulted in a strong net growth.
+As the UK economy continued to recover from the downturn experienced in 2008–10, Manchester compared favourably to other areas.
+It achieved the strongest annual growth in business stock (of 5%) of all the Core Cities.
+The city experienced a relatively sharp increase in the number of business deaths, the largest increase of all the Core Cities; however this was offset by strong growth in new businesses which resulted in a strong net growth.

 Headquarters

 Manchester is a major headquarters location, with a growing number of global, European and national headquarter offices.
 International property experts Cushman & Wakefield have ranked Manchester as the best city to locate a new headquarters operation largely down to ease of access to a pool of knowledge and global connectivity.
 Companies with global headquarters in Manchester include Umbro, PZ Cussons, and The Co-Operative Group.
 Manchester is also the European headquarters for companies like Brother and UAE firm Etihad Airways.
 Kellogg's, Adidas, Siemens and Totesport are amongst hundreds of firms with national headquarters in Manchester.
 Well Pharmacy is based in Central Manchester and the largest pharmaceutical company based in the North of England.

 Manchester's ability to host major headquarter offices has been recently proven by the action taken by the BBC to move significant parts of its operation to MediaCityUK on the banks of the Manchester Ship Canal in Salford and Trafford, by the growth of shared service centres for Sainsbury's, Marks & Spencer and the Royal Bank of Scotland, and by the presence foreign language back-office teams serving more than 20 different markets.